LastationVRChat/Desktop-to-VRChat/README.md

 Temporary tunnels give you a public HTTPS URL so VRChat (or others) can reach your stream. **You don’t need a Cloudflare account or your own domain** for the temporary tunnel used by the batch file.

+> **Usage and terms (quick tunnels)**
+> Cloudflare documents TryCloudflare / quick tunnels as a free feature intended for **testing and development**, with no uptime guarantees and some limits.
+For personal or occasional VRChat streams this is usually fine, but for any regular, production, or commercial use you should set up a named Cloudflare Tunnel under a Cloudflare account instead and follow their terms.

 ## Step 1 — Download Cloudflared

 1. Go to [Cloudflared Releases](https://github.com/cloudflare/cloudflared/releases/latest).